 Albany High School Counseling Center website

-be mailed to the home of each current eighth-grader.
-After Nov.
-1,
+was mailed to the home of each current eighth-grader, and additional

 Each of Albany High’s

 academies has its own unique theme: Citizenship, Discovery, Leadership

 and Innovation.
 These physically smaller learning environments are

 designed to help students feel connected, involved and engaged.